If you truly want to get absolutely bloody destroyed on a night out, there is no better drink than the monster that is the Zombie.

 11 Stevenson Square, Manchester M1 1DB

 Being an establishment famed for its extravagant and interesting cocktails, it would be silly for The Alchemist to not have a Zombie, and let me tell you – it’s a cracker.
-They have two options available, a sharer and a normal single person cocktail, both of which feature plenty of juice complete with Bacardi Carta Blanca, Wray and Nephew and Grand Marnier liqueur.
-This one also contains plenty of Cranberry Juice which gives it a lovely red colour, and will also help you out if you’ve got cystitis.
-Win-win.
+Featuring plenty of juice complete with Bacardi Carta Blanca, Wray and Nephew and Grand Marnier liqueur.
+This one also contains plenty of Cranberry Juice which gives it a lovely red colour.

 1 New York St, Manchester M1 4HD

 3 Hardman St, Manchester M3 3HF